Contact Your Representatives

-To maintain public education in our current financial crisis, I ask you to support these emergency measures immediately:
+To make sure that we have the public schools our children deserve , I ask you to support these measures immediately:

-- Revise school finance laws to be fair to all students.
+- Revise school finance laws to provide fair and sufficient funding for all Texas students.

 Texas students are our future, and their education is the most important public investment we can make.
 I hope you will agree with me by supporting these critical measures.
 I expect that you will make education a top priority.
 I look forward to your prompt response.

 (Your City, State, Zip)